pop-team/pop-win/PROGRAMMING.md

 ### main_demo.cpp
 This file contains a more complete use of the POPWin objects.
 It also instantiates a remote POPSensor objects.

+The best way to run the demo is by having two virtual machines (with SSH keys already exchanged) and connect one Wireless Sensor Network to each VM.
+Then configure the IP addresses accordingly in the makefile and in the two json files (one per POPSensor, so one per VM).
+The two VMs must have the same file structure for simplicity of use.
+For example, install popwin in the home folder on both VMs.

 To compile and run this example use:

 ```